christo/fortune/README.md

 > fortune _path-to-this-dir_

+## Categories

+The categories of fortune cookies are as follows:

+christo
+: my own programs and aliases
+cs-quotes
+: quotes I like from computer science neovim
+: tips on using neovim
+programs
+: various programs I have installed radar
+: misc things I want to be reminded of sh
+: command-line antics
+stickers
+: something you might find as a laptop sticker tmux
+: tmux-specific reminders; mostly keybindings wisdom
+: general wisdom for life
+zoomer
+: shit zoomers say

 ## Adding and Modifying

 Create or edit files with names of your own choosing.
 Add text of your own